 Netflix was a real game-changer in the streaming TV landscape – with thousands of movies and TV shows, they changed TV markets all over the world – as well as in the UK.
-However, even though Netflix’ UK content library is impressive – American Netflix subscribers get an even better deal, with plenty of movies and TV shows that aren’t available on our side of the pond.
+However, even though Netflix’ UK content library is impressive – American Netflix subscribers are still getting an even better deal, with plenty of movies and TV shows that aren’t available on our side of the pond.

 This is why so many people want to know whether they can watch US Netflix in the UK on their tellies and other devices.
 The short answer is Yes.
 With one of our recommended VPNs that work with Netflix – but it’ll cost you, and it’ll take some tinkering.